Ceasefire called after three Armenian soldiers killed in clashes with Azerbaijan | Law-Order

 It later said it had accepted a Russian proposal to enforce a ceasefire in the area, but also accused Armenia of continuing to shell Azeri positions.
 Armenia's defence ministry also said it had accepted the ceasefire.
 The incident was one of the deadliest since a six-week war between ethnic Armenian forces and Baku over the Nagorno-Karabakh region and surrounding areas ended last year.

+U.S. State Department condemned the recent clashes between Armenia and Azerbaijan on Wednesday and urged the countries to uphold their ceasefire commitments.
+"The U.S. urges Armenia and Azerbaijan to return as soon as possible to substantive discussions under the auspices of the OSCE Minsk Group Co-Chairs to achieve a long-term political settlement to the conflict," State Department spokesperson Ned Price said in a statement.

-Separately on Wednesday, an Azeri court also sentenced two Armenian soldiers to 15 years in jail on espionage charges.
+In Azerbaijan on Wednesday, a court sentenced two Armenian soldiers to 15 years in jail on espionage charges.
 The soldiers were arrested in December after the conflict.
 In fighting last September to November, Azeri troops drove ethnic Armenian forces out of swathes of territory they had controlled since the 1990s in and around the Nagorno-Karabakh region, before Russia brokered a ceasefire.

 A simmering border dispute between the two has since flared up, with both sides accusing each other of separate incursions into each others' territory in recent months, highlighting the fragility of the ceasefire.